What is public relations?

 Marshall McLuhan: “The Medium is the Message”

 “The medium is the message” is a phrase coined by the Canadian philosopher Marshall McLuhan in the first chapter of his notable book “Understanding Media: The Extensions of Man.”
-44Understanding Media.
+54Understanding Media.
 (2023, September 18).
 In Wikipedia. https://en.wikipedia.org/wiki/Understanding_Media

 Despite being one of the most influential thinkers in media theory, McLuhan’s ideas are often widely misunderstood.
 “The medium is the message” is no exception.

-McLuhan views mediums as extensions of human physiology.
+McLuhan viewed human technologies as extensions of our human physiology.
 Our ability to build houses extends our human skin, as it protects against the elements.
 This added layer of protection and physical safety frees up mental bandwidth for human interaction.

 “McLuhan’s insight was that a medium affects the society in which it plays a role not by the content delivered over the medium, but by the characteristics of the medium itself. […] McLuhan pointed to the light bulb as a clear demonstration of this concept.
 A light bulb does not have content in the way that a newspaper has articles or a television has programs, yet it is a medium that has a social effect; that is, a light bulb enables people to create spaces during nighttime that would otherwise be enveloped by darkness.”

-Source: Wikipedia 45Marshall McLuhan.
+Source: Wikipedia 55Marshall McLuhan.
 (2023, May 15).
 In Wikipedia. https://en.wikipedia.org/wiki/Marshall_McLuhan

-According to McLuhan, our ability to create extensions of humanity exponentially impacts our communication more than any message conveyed as a result:
+McLuhan argued that our ability to create technological extensions of our human abilities fundamentally impacts our society — far more than any single message conveyed via the new technology.

 And so on.

-Why is McLuhan’s analysis necessary?
-“The medium is the message” is a stark reminder that a medium’s format (and its limitations) will massively impact human society — and the messages themselves, too.
+“The medium is the message” is a stark reminder that a medium’s format (and limitations) will massively impact human society — and the messages themselves, too.

 We often default to seeking meaning in messages but forget to consider the medium’s inherent media logic.